goldbattle/twitch_vod_creator/ReadMe.md

 ### Creating Segment Config Files

 See the below [website](./website/) directory for a small local interface for generating these files.
+You can launch the web sever via `python tvc.py web` which will host and enable saving / loading yaml files etc.
 Otherwise one can use VLC and [VLC Get Timestamp.ahk](./docs/VLC%20Get%20Timestamp.ahk) autohotkey script.

 ![](./docs/screenshot-2025-11-24_20-33-31.png)